99003553/MiniProject-Chess1/README.md

 The Mini-Project is a game of chess that can be played by two players using keyboard.
+The project is made using C++ programming language.
 The game is started by moving white pieces.
 The game is designed based on the rules of chess.
 The game is created in CodeBlocks-EP which support the graphical contents required.
 The code will provide error if the code is run using CodeBlocks